washingtonsteven/stevenwa-sh/content/posts/chomd-octal-binary.md

 **Group** is a special set of users can have special privileges on the file.\
 **Others** is everyone else.

-In addition, there are four types of permissions: Read, Write, Execute, and None.
+Additionally, there are four types of permissions: Read, Write, Execute, and None.
 Read, Write and None are self explanatory.
 Having the "execute" permission means that you can run the file, as opposed to simply opening it or editing it.
 This is usually for files that are executable by the system like shell scripts or similar.

 For example: If you have Read and Write permissions for `./file.sh`, you can open it, and you can edit it.
 But without the "Execute" permission, you can't run the script.